Run Pain-Free: Effective Calf & Anterior Tibialis Stretching

 Building a strong stretching routine for running is a three-pronged approach.
 First, incorporate dynamic stretches like leg swings and high knees before your run to warm up your muscles and improve mobility.
 Then, after your run, focus on static stretches like calf stretches and toe touches to lengthen and loosen your muscles for optimal recovery.
 Finally, consider using a foam roller to target tight spots and improve circulation in your calves and shins, taking your stretching routine to the next level.

-To achieve optimal running form and prevent injuries, prioritize these specific stretches tailored for runners:
+To achieve optimal running form and prevent injuries, prioritise these specific stretches tailored for runners:

 - adductor stretches to avoid groin pain